Janho Engelbrecht: Political career

-On 2 March 2021, Engelbrecht resigned from the Gauteng provincial legislature because the DA selected him to fill the late Belinda Bozzoli's seat in the National Assembly.
-He was sworn in on 4 March 2021.
+On 2 March 2021, Engelbrecht resigned from the Gauteng provincial legislature after the DA selected him to fill the late Belinda Bozzoli's seat in the National Assembly.
+He was sworn in as an MP on 4 March 2021.
+He was elected to a full term in the 2024 general election.

 Personal life

 Engelbrecht lives in Centurion in Gauteng.
 He has two sons, Cilliers and Jandro.